-If you’re the proud owner of a dedicated server running CentOS (Seems like most people are favoring the Linux distro these days!) then you owe it to yourself to install a simple utility called ModSecurity.
+If you’re the proud owner of a CentOS (Seems like most people are favoring the Linux distro these days!) then you owe it to yourself to install a simple utility called ModSecurity.
 The service is an application firewall that prevents your server from weakness open to exploit in various web applications.
 It’s not a fool-proof method of tightening your server, but it’s certainly better than nothing—in our eyes, a lot better than nothing.

 Thankfully, it’s not hard to install, either.
 You will need to have a basic understanding of the terminal, as well as how to add repositories to YUM, though.
 If you’re fuzzy about either of these aspects, we strongly suggest you perform a quick Google search to educate yourself.
 They’re basic functions that you’ll need to learn eventually, and knowing how to do each well will benefit you greatly during this tutorial.